jwarz/data-scientists-tools/cleaning_data_in_r/readme.md

     ##  9 4AE79EA1 2011-05-07        23338536 2011-05-07 00:00:00
     ## 10 2322DFB4 2018-04-07          189524 2018-04-07 00:00:00
     ## # … with 88 more rows

+Cunning calendar cleaning!
+Now that the `date_opened` dates are in the same format, you’ll be able to use them for some plotting in the next exercise.

 ### Currency uniformity